archway-warp/warp-cli/README.md

 With `warp new <CONTRACT_NAME>` you can quickly add a new contract to the workspace.
 The command clones the contract and takes care of all the boilerplate setup for you:

 - Adds the `msg.rs` module to the `shared` library for easy access by other contracts
-- (CURRENTLY IN DEVELOPMENT) Adds an entry to the AutoDeploy script in `Warp.toml` to prepare your contract for deployment (of course you will most likely need to modify it to get it to work with your contract later on)
+- Adds an entry to the AutoDeploy script in `Warp.toml` to prepare your contract for deployment (of course you will most likely need to modify it to get it to work with your contract later on)

 ## Building the Contracts